xzaminer/xzaminer/readme.md

 ## Privacy Policy

-Pravin Niar built the Xzaminer app as a Freemium app.
-This SERVICE is provided by Pravin Niar at no cost and is intended for use as is.
+The company Business Plus built the Xzaminer app as a Freemium app.
+This SERVICE is provided by Business Plus at no cost and is intended for use as is.

 This page is used to inform visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use my Service.